 Because my goal wasn’t necessarily to create this really aggressive portfolio, I wanted to hit this certain threshold where I felt like my retirement – you know, assuming the world doesn’t end before I retire – I would have the money I needed to just know in the back of my mind “that’s there, it’s going to be compounding over the next 35, 40 years”, and I wanted to hit that threshold as quickly as possible.

 So I opted to go with the traditional 401k route and that’s there for you as well.
 If like me, you’re looking to first build a lower, may be lower risk, lower return, but the stable thing that you can depend on for down the road, that could be a great option.

 It just lets you put a lot more money in then if you were going just an IRA, the IRA route, and now, I’m 30.
 And looking into this next decade, I’m looking to take a little bit more risk with my additional investments.
 I have a lot of money I’ve been investing in crypto and some kind of riskier high-growth stocks.

 If this blows up in a positive way, that’s going to drastically increase my net worth quickly.
 If it blows up in a negative way, it’s okay.
-I still have my business that’s bringing in income and I have that retirement account secured and in low risk and a low-risk portfolio that’s going to continue to compound over the next 35 to 40 years.
+I still have my business that’s bringing in income and I have that retirement account secured and in a low risk and low-risk portfolio that’s going to continue to compound over the next 35 to 40 years.

 So anyway, I hope that was helpful and I will catch you in the next episode.